Appeal a primary school decision

 - read our guidance on school admission appeals

-After you make your appeal, we'll send you an acknowledgement letter with your unique appeal reference number.
-Refer to this number if you contact us.
+After you make your appeal, the Appeals Team will send you an acknowledgement letter with your unique appeal reference number.
+Refer to this number if you contact the Appeals Team.

-If the school you are appealing for is not listed on the appeal form, please contact the school directly to make your appeal.
+You cannot make an appeal for all Buckinghamshire schools here.
+For example, some primary schools have appeals arranged by the Diocese and not by the Appeals Team.
+If the school you are appealing for is not listed on the appeal form, contact the school directly to find out how to make your appeal.

-If you would like a paper form, contact the school admissions team.
+If you would like a paper form, contact the Admissions Team.

 Get help with your appeal